 There I was, in the thick of it.
 The sun peeking between the hills in front of us.
 My partner Geoff – an experienced coyote hunter – is whispering we need the sun on our backs.
 Make it harder for prey to spot us.
 Besides, we don’t want the sun in front of us hindering our vision.

 I have never hunted before and will not get into why.
 Geoff is a friend and has tried to get me out for years.
 He finally convinced me I had to at least try.
-So, after several weeks of research, including the importance of your stand, the unpredictability of coyote behavior and reviews of some top notch rifle scopes of which you can find here, there I was, in the thick of the hunt in Coulee County, Montana.
+So, after several weeks of research, including the importance of your stand, the unpredictability of coyote behavior and reviews of some top notch rifle scopes, there I was, in the thick of the hunt in Coulee County, Montana.

 We spent the drive (and the days before) setting up the ground rules.
 As most hunters tend to go solo, it is important that teams be on the same page.
 Hunters have individual styles and a responsibility to avoid even the smallest conflict.
 The worst that could happen is you end up not catching prey tripping over each other.
 At worst, you shoot somebody.
 I was taking notes.
 Geoff told me to knock it off.
 In the wild, I would not be able to refer to notes.
 Any unnecessary movement – even leafing through a small notepad – was forbidden.
 In fact, limited movement and noise was at the top of the list.
 Also on the list was shooting etiquette, establishing the zone of fire for each of us and who the primary shooter would be, the person who got first crack at prey.
 Geoff decided that should be me.